Florida Tint Exemption

 Check If You Qualify

 Before applying, confirm you have a qualifying medical condition with existing documentation from a physician or specialist.
 Florida's extreme UV environment (Miami peaks at UV index 11-12) makes conditions involving photosensitivity or UV vulnerability particularly urgent.
-Most PCPs and specialists won't sign tint exemption paperwork directly — that's the gap our service fills.
+Some clinical practices may not offer this paperwork, so availability should be confirmed directly with the treating practice.

 Common qualifying conditions in Florida include: